Pylons/pyramid/docs/narr/declarative.rst

       name=".zpt"
       factory="pyramid.chameleon_zpt.renderer_factory"/>

-After you do this, :mod:`pyramid` will treat templates ending in both the ``.pt`` and ``.zpt`` filename extensions as Chameleon ZPT templates.
+After you do this, :app:`Pyramid` will treat templates ending in both the ``.pt`` and ``.zpt`` filename extensions as Chameleon ZPT templates.